vmyazin/vasilym-sttmc/content/collections/blog/learn-language-to-feel-young.md

 updated_by: e0192008-e6b3-43ae-857d-4901cef1ed43
 updated_at: 1660772960
 published: true
+seotamic_title: title
+seotamic_title_prepend: true
+seotamic_title_append: true
+seotamic_meta_description: custom
+seotamic_custom_meta_description: "I'm currently immersed, once again, in learning and practicing a foreign language.
+I'm in Brazil, so it is Portuguese for me.
+My ego is trying to hold me back, but I persevere."
+seotamic_open_graph_title: title
+seotamic_open_graph_description: custom
+seotamic_custom_open_graph_description: "I'm currently immersed, once again, in learning and practicing a foreign language.
+I'm in Brazil, so it is Portuguese for me.
+My ego is trying to hold me back, but I persevere."
+seotamic_twitter_title: title
+seotamic_twitter_description: custom
+seotamic_custom_twitter_description: "I'm currently immersed, once again, in learning and practicing a foreign language.
+I'm in Brazil, so it is Portuguese for me.
+My ego is trying to hold me back, but I persevere."
 ---
 I'm currently immersed, once again, in learning and practicing a foreign language.
 I'm in Brazil, so it is Portuguese for me.
 Every day I face the reality that I'm not fluent in this country's language, and naturally, it messes with my head.